PashaDEVAcc/PashaDEVAcc/ReadME.md

 👀 I'm interested in ml, mobile development with Flutter and Swiftui , and sometimes some web development

-🌱 I'm currently learning machine learning with Scikit learn and Tensorflow
+🌱 I'm currently learning machine learning with Scikit-Learn, Tensorflow, Pytorch

 🙏 I'm looking to collaborate on projects including ml or any sort of mobile development